This post may contain affiliate links. Please see our disclosure policy.

-This dutch oven pot roast recipe is a dish that I make for Sunday dinner at least once or twice per month.
-I whip up some mashed potatoes and dinner rolls and some dessert and we literally feast.
+This beef chuck roast recipe is a dish that I make for Sunday dinner at least 3 times a month.
+I whip up some brown butter mashed potatoes and rosemary dinner rolls and some dessert and we literally feast.

-It's a hearty one-pot meal that includes braising a beautifully seasoned and perfectly seared roast in onions, garlic, carrots, celery, fresh herbs, mushrooms, beef broth, red wine, and a little Worcestershire sauce.
+It’s a hearty one-pot meal that includes braising a beautifully seasoned and perfectly seared roast in onions, garlic, carrots, celery, fresh herbs, mushrooms, beef broth, and a little red wine.

 Best part?
 It tastes even better the next day when the juices have had time to sit and marinate.
 Save this dish for special occasions, Sunday dinner, or an easy meal prep dish that’ll last you throughout the week.